-The Infra team takes seriously all reports it receives about issues in the Apache system.
-We triage reports according to severity, and seek to resolve them in a timely fashion.
+The Infra team takes seriously all work requests submitted to it and all reports it receives about issues in the Apache system.
+We triage such reports according to severity, and seek to resolve them in a timely fashion.

 Currently, Apache services are operating at an uptime rate of over 99%.